Cenngo/Discord.Net.Tools.Localization/README.md

 Discord Slash Commands support name/description localization.
 Localization is available for names and descriptions of Slash Command Groups [(GroupAttribute)](https://discordnet.dev/api/Discord.Interactions.GroupAttribute.html), Slash Commands [(SlashCommandAttribute)](https://discordnet.dev/api/Discord.Interactions.SlashCommandAttribute.html), Slash Command parameters and Slash Command Parameter Choices.

 # Installation
-`dotnet tool install --global Discord.Net.Tools.Localization.Resx --version 1.1.0`
+**Resx Templates:** `dotnet tool install --global Discord.Net.Tools.Localization.Resx --version 1.1.0`

+**Json Templates:** `dotnet tool install --global Discord.Net.Tools.Localization.Json --version 1.0.0`

 # Usage
 This tool can generate Resx and Json file templates which can be used for localization.
 By default this tool will generate a file for every command and description in your application and pre-fill values with your current values.
 You can then modify these files as needed or translate them to other langauges.